 What a very popular thing to do is to come full circle.
 And end your speech by coming back with the prop or metaphor you used in the beginning.
 The best delivery is when nobody is expecting it.
 So if you used a prop at the beginning, you bring it back (out of nowhere for them) at the end to make a point.
 And that’s where you drop the mic 😉

-If you put too many details on your index cards, you’re going to be locked into your notes during your speech.
+If you put too many details on your index cards, you will be locked into your notes during your speech.
 You will be reading up your speech instead of giving your speech naturally.
-And this way you lose your connection with the audience.
+And this way, you lose your connection with the audience.
 So keep your notes clean and simple.

 When you give your retirement speech, you don’t want to talk too soft or use a lot of um’s in it.
-You want to use a confident and loud voice and create pauses within your speech so you can deliver what you want to say in the clearest way possible.
+You want to use a confident and loud voice and create pauses within your speech to deliver what you want to say in the clearest way possible.

 Aim for the people back in the room when it comes to volume.
 And when you pause silently without using fillers, you’ll create space for the audience to take in and emphasize what you just said.
 Some of the strongest speeches are the speeches where the timing of the pauses are timed right and are long enough.